ArnoldDP/OStim-Community-Modlist/README.md

  ### Bugs and Installation Failures

  * **Low FPS In Whiterun:** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
-It's potentially the heaviest area in the game.
+I did do a bit of a bandaid fix that aleviates most of the problems, but you might still have some minor frame drops.

  * **Weird AI Pathing in Whiterun:** Most likely a navmesh problem, working on it